Theryx/Theryx/README.md

 Here are some fact about me:

-- 🔭 I’m currently working on Fintech mobile app platform.
+- 🔭 I’m currently working at a Fintech company.
 - 🌱 I’m currently learning React and SwiftUI
 - 👯 Im into open source and currently maintaining jobsika.cm
 - 💬 You can ask me about design and open source